ethanbresk/SoundSage/README.md

 # SoundSage &copy; 2023
 MERN Stack music-inspired blogsite.

-**Frontend Developers:** James Feeney, Kirt Grewal, Erik Maung **Backend Developers:** Ethan Bresk, Aaron Kwan
+**Frontend Developers:** James Feeney, Kirt Grewal, Erik Maung

+**Backend Developers:** Ethan Bresk, Aaron Kwan

 ## How to Run Project Locally:

 ### I. Connecting to the Database:

 This project involves connecting your Spotify account to our website for login and obtaining whitelist access to our database.
-To get full access of SoundSage's functionality, the following must be completed:
+To get full access of SoundSage's functionality, please **whitelist your Spotify Account in SoundSage:**

-1.  **Whitelist your Spotify Account in SoundSage:** Please contact the SoundSage database manager, Ethan Bresk (ebresk@g.ucla.edu), and provide him the email associated with your Spotify account.
+Please contact the SoundSage database manager, Ethan Bresk (ebresk@g.ucla.edu), and provide him the email associated with your Spotify account.

-2.  **Whitelist your IP address in SoundSage's Database:** Please contact the SoundSage database manager, Ethan Bresk, and provide him the IP address from which you would like to use SoundSage.
-Your IP address will be whitelisted access on our Mongo Database.

 ### II.
 Local Installation and Server Setup: